 Conservatorship comes in two forms: sole managing conservatorship and joint managing conservatorship.
 With sole managing conservatorship, one parent makes decisions for the child.
 With joint managing conservatorship, both parents share the rights and duties as parents.
 But, specific decision rights can be awarded to individual parents.

 With conservatorship, certain rights are afforded to each parent.
-Some examples of important decisions includes education, health and welfare, including the records associated with them.
+Some examples of important decisions include education, health, and welfare, including the records associated with them.
 And, this also includes communication rights, like medical professionals and school officials.